Treatment Duration

 After a liver transplant, patients usually stay in the hospital for 2-4 weeks, depending on their health before the surgery and how quickly they recover.
 The following are the recovery expectations:

 For donors, life usually returns to normal without needing long-term medications or special diets.
-After a liver transplant, recipients can expect the following in the hospital:
+After the procedure, recipients can expect the following in the hospital:

 Vital Signs Monitoring: Healthcare staff will closely monitor vital signs like heart rate, blood pressure, and oxygen levels to ensure a smooth recovery.